grapl-security/grapl/README.md

 ### Building the binaries

+Built lambda packages are provided in the `grapl-cdk` directory.
+Otherwise, you can build them manually.

 In order to build the rust binaries for aws lambda you'll need to use the [rust-musl-builder](https://github.com/emk/rust-musl-builder/) project.
 (You'll need this patch https://github.com/emk/rust-musl-builder/pull/57#discussion_r225104037 )